ThomasVitale/cartographer-supply-chains/README.md

 * Monitor source code repository with FluxCD;
 * Test source code with Tekton;
-* Scan source code with Grype;
+* Scan source code with Trivy;
 * Transform application source code into OCI images with kpack;
-* Scan image with Grype;
+* Scan image with Trivy;
 * Apply workload conventions (such as Spring Boot) with Cartographer Conventions;
 * Define and configure the workload manifests with Knative and Carvel;
 * Push the workload manifests via GitOps or RegistryOps;
-* Generate the deliverable resource used for deployment on Kubernetes.
+* Generate the deliverable resource used for deployment on Kubernetes (Carvel or Flux);
+* Deploy the workload using Carvel (optional, if not external delivery).

 ```mermaid
 flowchart LR;